 Speaking of UTM: URL Shorteners and UTM tags are a match.
 You should always consider combining the 2 for maximal effectiveness.

 Which brings us to the next and most important point:

-2. Gather data about clicks
+2. Gather click data

 Monitoring effectiveness of your links is in many cases the most important aspect why you would use an URL Shortener.
 Most of them track especially the following values: amount of clicks, time and date, device types and browsers used, location and language, etc. In fact, the collected data is partly similar to tools like Google Analytics, but the possibility to easily use these short URLs to track clicks on sites that are not your own make them reliable tools to track incoming traffic.

 This data about your clicks is extremely helpful when it comes to analyzing the effectiveness of your content.
 It’s a crucial to measuring the effectiveness of your social media posts.

 Besides simple click data, there are also other more advanced services like inleven.com that offer advanced features like retargeting through the Facebook pixel, or password protected links.
 Also worth checking out: short.io, one of the most complex solutions on the market.